danmanners/personal-website/content/posts/2020-10-p1-k3s-do-zerotier-gitops.md

 1. One [Turing Pi](https://turingpi.com/)
     * Four (or more) [CM3+/8GB](https://www.digikey.com/en/products/detail/raspberry-pi/CM3-8GB/9866294) units;
     * My storage needs are limited, so the 8GB units are fine for me.
 [Jeff Gerrling did a fantastic YouTube video](https://youtu.be/IoMxpndlDWI?t=406) on how much faster eMMC storage is over MicroSD storage.
 I'd recommend going the eMMC route.
-2. Zerotier Router VM (or an additional Pi that will not be on your K8s Cluster)
+2. ZeroTier Router VM (or an additional Pi that will not be on your K8s Cluster)
     * 2 vCPU
     * 4 GB Memory
     * 10GB Disk
 3. Static Route on primary home/homelab router
-    * Gateway should be set to `eth0` IP address on Zerotier Router VM
+    * Gateway should be set to `eth0` IP address on ZeroTier Router VM
-    * Destination Address should match the subnet of the configured Zerotier network
+    * Destination Address should match the subnet of the configured ZeroTier network

 ### DigitalOcean